10 quick facts about wood smoke pollution

 - You don’t have to see wood smoke to be harmed by it.

-The smallest and most harmful particles, which are numerous in wood smoke, are invisible to the naked eye.
+The most harmful components of wood smoke are invisible to the naked eye.
 Just because you don’t see visible smoke doesn’t mean that you’re not being harmed by it.

 - Wood smoke is not just a problem for people with lung conditions such as asthma.